Understanding CYRX’s book value per share for better investment insights

 Sponsored

-Further, it is important to consider CYRX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.95.CYRX’s price to book ratio for the most recent quarter was 1.97, resulting in an 1.87 price to cash per share for the period.
+Further, it is important to consider CYRX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.04.CYRX’s price to book ratio for the most recent quarter was 1.94, resulting in an 1.92 price to cash per share for the period.

 How does Cryoport Inc. (CYRX) stock rate among analysts?
 Buy, sell, or hold?